Study of PDS0101 and Pembrolizumab Combination I/O in Subjects With HPV16 + Recurrent and/or Metastatic HNSCC

 - If subject received major surgery or radiation therapy of >30 Gy, they must have recovered from the toxicity and/or complications from the intervention.

 For female subjects defined as women of childbearing potential (WOCBP), a negative urine pregnancy test must be obtained during screening.
 Women who are surgically sterile or at least 2 years postmenopausal do not require pregnancy testing.

 Note: Female subjects of childbearing potential must be willing to use an effective method of contraception for the course of the study through 120 days after the last dose of study medication.

 - Male subjects of childbearing potential must agree to use a condom as an effective method of contraception starting with the first dose of study therapy through 120 days after the last dose of study therapy.

 - Have an Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1.

 You CAN'T join if...

-- Pregnancy Exclusion: A female subject defined as a WOCBP who has a positive serum pregnancy test (e.g. within 14 days) prior to treatment.
+- Pregnancy Exclusion: A female subject defined as a WOCBP who has a positive urine pregnancy test (within 72 hours) prior to treatment.
 If the urine test is positive or cannot be confirmed as negative, a serum pregnancy test will be required.